ThorvaldAagaard/Bridge-Robot-Utilities/README.md

-# Bridge-Robots
+# Bridge-Robot-Utilities
-Some utilities for arranging matches between robots
+Some utilities for arranging matches between robots playing bridge